interrogator/corpkit/doc_interrogate.md

 If you were working in the `Build` tab, *corpkit* will try to guess the corpus you want to interrogate.
 If a corpus hasn't been selected, or you'd like to interrogate a different corpus, you can select it now.
 Corpora can also be selected via the menu.

-Your choice will constrain the kinds of data that you can search.
+Your choice of an unparsed, tokenised or parsed corpus will restrict the kinds of searches that are available to you.

 ## Selecting something to search